AdaCore/spark2014/docs/ug/en/source/specification_features.rst

 .. note::

-   The ``Relaxed_Initialization`` aspect has no effects when applied to subprogram parameters or function results of a scalar type.
+   The ``Relaxed_Initialization`` aspect has no effect on subprogram parameters or function results of a scalar type with relaxed initialization.
 Indeed, the Ada semantics mandates a copy of scalars on entry and return of subprograms, which is considered to be an error if the object was not initialized.

 Finally, if we want to exempt all objects of a type from the data initialization policy of |SPARK|, it is possible to specify the